Self-Supervised Adversarial Diffusion Models for Fast MRI Reconstruction: Materials and Methods

 We used the original implementation of the recently proposed transformer, named ReconFormer\footnote{\url{https://github.com/guopengf/ReconFormer}}, as a generator.
 It incorporates the pyramid structures, enabling scale processing at each pyramid unit, while the globally columnar structure maintains high-resolution information~\cite{guo2023reconformer}.
 The discriminator consisted of four convolution layers with kernel size $ (3 \times 3) $ and padding one.
 Each convolution layer was followed by a ReLu activation layer and a batch normalization layer.

-The networks were trained using Adam optimizer with a learning rate $ 2 \times 10^{-4} $ to minimize the loss function with batch size four over 25 epochs.
-All training was performed on our server using PyTorch~\cite{paszke2019pytorch} framework version 2.1.2, and NVIDIA A100 GPUs with CUDA Toolkit 12.2 for all experiments.
+Our proposed method was trained using the Adam optimizer with a learning rate of $2\times 10^{-4}$ to minimize the loss function, employing a batch size of four over 25 epochs.
+Training was performed on our server using a single NVIDIA A100 GPU with CUDA Toolkit 12.2 and the PyTorch framework version 2.1.2~\cite{paszke2019pytorch}.
+The total training time was approximately 175 hours.
+The inference time for reconstructing a single image slice was about 14 seconds.
+While we used an A100 GPU for training, the model can also be trained on GPUs with less memory, such as an NVIDIA RTX 3090, by adjusting the batch size to accommodate the available GPU memory.